JeffreyRiggle/my-site/content/blog/discord-electron-study/index.md

 }
 ```

 There are a couple issues I have with this.
 I didn't store the action in state it was a member on the class.
 However the more egregious offender was the implicit changes.
 This built up its configuration by modifying the same underlying action object as was in the global.
 A much more modern and acceptable way of solving this same problem would have been to use [Redux](https://redux.js.org/).
-I cannot think of a more perfect case for that technology.
-My entire application logic was a series of components whose end objective was to build a single global state.
+By using redux I would have the same global state I wanted but with a couple of benefits.
+The first would be that I wouldn't have implicit changes.
+All updates when using the redux pattern should result in an global immutable state being changed over time by determinstic actions.
+The second benefit would be state consistency in the component.
+In this example you can see I am managing the state of the action outside of the props or state of the component.
+Going with a redux pattern this would not have been the case.

 ### Finally a better way